Per incuriam

 Per incuriam, literally translated as "through lack of care" is a device within the common law system of judicial precedent.
 A finding of per incuriam means that a previous court judgment has failed to pay attention to relevant statutory provision or precedents.

 The significance of a judgment having been decided per incuriam is that it need not be followed by a lower court.
 Ordinarily, the rationes of a judgment is binding upon lower courts in similar cases.
 However, a lower court is free to depart from a decision of a superior court if the earlier judgment was decided per incuriam.

+Judicial interpretation

+The Court of Appeal for England and Wales recognised this as an exception to the general application of stare decisis in Young v Bristol Aeroplane Co Ltd. Judges have interpreted the meaning of the doctrine in a variety of ways.

+In the Court of Appeal case Duke v Reliance Systems Ltd, Sir John Donaldson MR stated the doctrine as follows:

+I have always understood that the doctrine of per incuriam only applies where another division of this court has reached a decision in the absence of knowledge of a decision binding upon it or a statute, and that in either case it has to be shown that, had the court had this material, it must have reached a contrary decision.
+That is per incuriam.
+I do not understand the doctrine to extend to a case where, if different arguments had been placed before it or if different material had been placed before it, it might have reached a different conclusion.

+In Simpson v R, the English Court of Appeal preferred a definition from Bennion on Statutory Interpretation:

+The basis of the per incuriam doctrine is that a decision given in the absence of relevant information cannot be safely relied on.
+This applies whenever it is at least probable that if information had been known the decision would have been affected by it.